yshamin/tsf/examples/jaxrs-jaxws-authorization/README.txt

 common/   - This directory contains the code that is common
             for both the client and the server.

-service/  - This is where a HelloWorld service implementation shared by JAX-RS and JAX-WS endpoints is located
+service/  - This is where a HelloWorld service implementation shared by JAX-RS and JAX-WS endpoints as well as a JAX-RS authorization filter are located

 war/      - This module creates a WAR archive containing the code from common and service modules.